apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-spring-boot.en.md

 sharding.jdbc.config.sharding.tables.<logic-table-name>.key-generator.column= #Column name of key generator, do not use Key generator if absent sharding.jdbc.config.sharding.tables.<logic-table-name>.key-generator.type= #Type of key generator, use user-defined ones or built-in ones, e.g. SNOWFLAKE, UUID.
-Default key generator will be used if absent sharding.jdbc.config.sharding.tables.<logic-table-name>.key-generator.props.<property-name>= #Properties of key generator
+Default key generator will be used if absent sharding.jdbc.config.sharding.tables.<logic-table-name>.key-generator.props.<property-name>= #Properties of key generator, e.g. `worker.id` and `max.tolerate.time.difference.milliseconds` for `SNOWFLAKE`

 sharding.jdbc.config.sharding.tables.<logic-table-name>.logic-index= #Name if logic index.
 If use `DROP INDEX XXX` SQL in Oracle/PostgreSQL, This property needs to be set for finding the actual tables